richardcavell/6809-strlen/Readme.txt

 non-zero 8-bit bytes, followed by a zero byte.
 The sequence may have zero length.

+A "no end" error can occur if the string continues past memory location 0xFFFF.
+The default error handler returns a length of 0xFFFF.
+You should check for this.
+You can also write your own error handler.

 The code is position-independent and re-entrant.
 Interrupts are allowed to occur during execution.
 It uses 2 bytes of the S stack, in addition to the 2 bytes used for the return PC value when calling this routine.